austinpowe/bargellinator/To_Do.md

 ## To Do

-### Nav on index.html
-- Put sitename in a more logo-y thing?
-Don't make it look like a link

 ### Pattern Design
-- Make color palette more pleasing (https://css-tricks.com/re-pleasing-color-palettes/) ??
-- Enable black or white text based on brightness of color in palette at bottom
 - Sometimes it fails and I don't know why!!!

 ### About Page
-- Better color scheme, less boring
 - Turn keyword definition into rollover OR click for anyone on desktop (keep click for mobile)

 ## Done